Pet Dental Health Month

 Stage 4: Advanced Periodontal Disease

-You'll notice severe bad breath (extreme halitosis) and your pet may show signs of pain, such as being reluctant to have their head touched or dropping kibble while chewing.
+You'll notice severe bad breath (extreme halitosis), and your pet may show signs of pain, such as being reluctant to have their head touched or dropping kibble while chewing.

 Symptoms of Dental Disease